-As already mentioned, use of pure Jatropha oil requires the availability of modified or specialised lamps, stoves and engines.
+As already mentioned, use of pure Jatropha oil requires the availability of modified or specialised lamps, stoves and engines, and/or equipment for filtering the oil.
 While the technology involved is relatively simple, not much attention seems to be given to local production of such equipment or training for modification of existing equipment.
-Also, in the case of soap production, the oil is basically 'cleaned' in part by adding sodium hydroxide (caustic soda), after which the rest product is used to make soap.
-However, if soap production is not a target, mechanical filtering and a simple chemical cleaning process might still be required for some applications, such as use of the oil in diesel engines.
+Several organisations and companies have designed equipment suitable for use with pure Jatropha oil, including cooking stoves (BSH Group), oil lamps (Kakute Ltd. Tanzania) and oil expellers and filtering equipment (Mali Folkecenter).
+These designs should be more widely used.

-Production of biodiesel from Jatropha oil needs facilities that are often not available at the local scale, and in most areas have not even been built at regional or national scale, even when biodiesel production is an explicit target.
+Production of biodiesel from pure Jatropha oil needs facilities that are often not available at the local scale, and in most areas have not even been built at regional or national scale, even when biodiesel production is an explicit target.
 Other infrastructure requirements are also still unclear in many cases.

-In order to make production of Jatropha oil or biodiesel profitable, plans and projections often include the sale of seed cake and glycerol.
+In order to make production of Jatropha oil or biofuel profitable, plans and projections often include the sale of seed cake and glycerol.
 However, application of the seed cake back to the soil as fertiliser is probably required to make cultivation sustainable without requiring expensive chemical fertilisers.
 Furthermore, the market demand for glycerol is limited and unrefined glycerol needs further processing in order to be sold as a high-grade product.
 The glycerol might actually have more value as a fertiliser, and should probably be used locally to help fight soil degradation.